Skip to content

 This method allows you to generate pydantic models from your ormar models without you needing to retype all the fields.

-Note that if you have nested models, it will generate whole tree of pydantic models for you!
+Note that if you have nested models, it will generate whole tree of pydantic models for you! but in a way that prevents cyclic references issues.

 Moreover, you can pass exclude and/or include parameters to keep only the fields that you want to, including in nested models.